 What is a non-standard contract?

 In order to understand what a standardised contract is, it can be helpful to look at what it is not.
-A contract can be non-standard by its terms or choice of wording.
+A contract can be non-standard by its contract terms or its choice of wording in contract clauses.
 Standard terms are set by the market and are often known by those who deal with contracts regularly.
 For businesses that are just getting started or who don’t contract enough, it can be difficult to recognise unusual terms.
 Unusual terms for a contract in one industry might be standard in another which makes transferring terms from a contract template to another risky if these considerations are not factored.
 A non-standard contract might also have unusual wording to describe the terms.
 Non-standard contracts might also be structured in an unusual way which can make it difficult for contract parties to quickly identify the key sections which concern them.

 What happens when a contract is non-standard?

 If the terms of a contract are unusual they are unlikely to be accepted straight away.
 Whilst unusual contract terms can be appropriate for specific situations, they might in other cases favour one side more than the other which can lead to push back.
 This means the terms might need to be re-negotiated which can take time and resources.
 A lack of standardisation in contracts also makes it more difficult for the unlawyered to know what a good contract looks like or what should and shouldn’t be in it.
 As a result, the unlawyered are more likely to accept unusual contract terms if they do not know what standard form contracts should contain.